When School Refusal Isn’t Just About School: Understanding What’s Really Going On

 What Is High-Functioning Anxiety?

-| Perfectionism as armor | High standards aren’t just a preference — they’re a way to stay safe from criticism or failure. |
+| Perfectionism as armor | High standards aren’t just a preference; they serve as a way to stay safe from criticism or failure. |

 | Over-preparing | You rehearse conversations, over-explain emails, and triple-check work that’s already done. |

 | People-pleasing | Saying no feels genuinely dangerous.
-Disappointing others triggers a disproportionate response. |
+Consequently, disappointing others triggers a disproportionate response. |

 | Racing mind at rest | The moment you stop being busy, your brain shifts into overdrive with worry and worst-case scenarios. |

 | Difficulty sleeping | Falling asleep is hard.
-Staying asleep is harder.
+Moreover, staying asleep is even harder.
 Your nervous system doesn’t get the memo that the day is over. |

-| Productivity as coping | Staying busy isn’t ambition — it’s a way to avoid the anxiety that surfaces when things slow down. |
+| Productivity as coping | Staying busy isn’t ambition; rather, it’s a way to avoid the anxiety that surfaces when things slow down. |

 Why Productivity Masks the Problem